All Episodes

 That's see, that kind of Christian belief is discriminatory, and we can't have that in America.

-That's that's what all that means.
+That's what all that means.

 It scares them he might become president.